prbnbaral/AminoRaveTwister_drude_JCP2024/README.md

 ## Dependencies

-The following Python packages are required:
+The following Python packages were used:

 ```
 keras==2.8.0